Kamil Grabara: Senior

-Grabara received his first call-up in the senior Polish national team for a friendly match against Scotland (home of his best friend, Scott McKenna) and the 2022 FIFA World Cup qualification playoff against Sweden on 24 and 29 March 2022, respectively.
+Grabara received his first call-up in the senior Polish national team for a friendly match against Scotland and the 2022 FIFA World Cup qualification playoff against Sweden on 24 and 29 March 2022, respectively.
 On 1 June 2022, he debuted as a starter in a 2–1 home 2022–23 UEFA Nations League victory against Wales.

 On 20 October 2022, Grabara was selected by manager Czesław Michniewicz as part of the final squad for the 2022 FIFA World Cup, replacing Bartłomiej Drągowski who got injured just before the tournament.
 Grabara did not make a single appearance during the tournament as Poland were eliminated in the round of 16 by France.

 Style of play

 Grabara is described as an allround goalkeeper, able to dominate the penalty area, pull off reflex saves, play out from the back and, as he develops, operate as a sweeper.
-He is often known, when play is in the opposition half, to recreate dances from Swan Lake in his own penalty area, such is his love of ballet.

 Personal life

 Grabara is from Ruda Śląska, in Southern Poland.
 He was the second Polish goalkeeper for Liverpool, after the 2005 UEFA Champions League Final hero Jerzy Dudek.